AshankPatil98/LeetCode/README.md

 # LeetCode
 I will upload my solutions to Leetcode Problems here.
-I will do a tleast one a day.
+I will do atleast one a day.